Council tax discounts and exemptions

 We are reviewing all households claiming a single person’s discount of 25% on their council tax bill.
 If you've received a letter regarding your entitlement to a 25% discount, please complete our single person discount review form.

 From 1 April 2013 the Council Tax Support (CTS) scheme replaced Council Tax Benefit (CTB).
 This is a local scheme that helps people with no or low income to pay their council tax.
-For 2014/15 the maximum rate of support for those of working-age is 81% of their council tax liability.
+For 2015/16 the maximum rate of support for those of working-age is 81% of their council tax liability.
 For those above working-age it is 100% of their council tax liability.
+We are currently consulting on the level of assistance to be provided in 2016/17.